druid-io/druid-io.github.io/use-cases.md

 In general this makes Druid a better fit for truly interactive visual analytics.

 Druid is a great fit if you need a user-facing application and you want your users to be able to run their own self service drill-down queries.
-You can either develop your own application using Druid's API or use once of the [many off the shelf applications](/libraries) that work with Druid.
+You can either develop your own application using Druid's API or use one of the [many off the shelf applications](/libraries) that work with Druid.